 Boil for 5 minutes, stirring frequently, until the cornstarch is completely cooked and ice cream base has thickened.
 Transfer to a shallow container, cover, and refrigerate for at least 4 hours.

 Add chilled ice cream base to frozen ice cream bowl and churn according to manufacturer's instructions.
 Churn until it becomes thick and resembles soft serve.

 You can serve now or transfer to a pint-size container and store in the freezer until ready to serve.
-Allow 5-10 minutes to thaw when removing from freezer.
+Allow 5-10 minutes to thaw when removing from the freezer.

 Serve with toasted coconut, optional